rickyen1011/baeysian-learning/_pages/home.md

 <div class="row">
     <div class="col-xs-12">
         <p>
           QuantumNN is a half-day interdisciplinary tutorial that will push the boundaries of quantum neural network.
-We aim to bridge the fields of quantum circuit learning and deep neural networks through discussions on speech and language processing.
+We aim to bridge the fields of quantum circuit learning , deep neural networks, and providing hand-on examples on speech and language processing.
         </p>
     </div>
 </div>